-OneNote appears as a quite simple application but supply its users powerful features that they manage to discover not instantly but incrementally.
-For people who like writing notes on any touch-capable computer, OneNote emerges as one-stop solution.
+OneNote appears as a quite simple application but supplies its user’s powerful features that they manage to discover not instantly but incrementally.
+For people who like writing notes on any touch-capable computer, OneNote emerges as a one-stop solution.
 It is by far the most used app on many Windows computers.

 OneNote is a digital notebook for creating and storing all your notes.
 The application saves your notes automatically and makes them searchable, so you have them when you need them.
 It also syncs the notes to OneNote apps on your other devices.
 One feature of this app, I particularly found very useful is converting handwriting to text.

 You can use OneNote 2013 to handwrite notes instead of typing them.
 This is desirable when you can write faster than you can type, and it’s great for classroom lectures where the sound of typing away on a keyboard might be considered inappropriate.
 So, here’s how you do it!